OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### Note

 The isobaric analysis does not always has to be performed on protein level, for example for phosphoproteomics studies one is usually interested on the peptide level - in addition inference on peptides with post-translational modification is not straight forward.
 Here, we present and additonal workflow on peptide level, which can potentially be adapted and used for such cases.
-Please see `Workflows`►`IdentificationquantificationisobaricMSstatsTMT`
+Please see {path}`Workflows,IdentificationquantificationisobaricMSstatsTMT`

 ## Label-free quantification of metabolites